andreyolv/andreyolv/README.md

 ## I'm Andrey Olv!
 :computer: I'm Data Scientist and my goal is to become a kaggle grandmaster!

-:house_with_garden: I’m from Curitiba, Brazil.
+:house_with_garden: I’m from Curitiba, Brazil, but I can work remotely for any company around the world!

 :dart: 2021 Goals: